← Back to Blog

 Method 3: DNS Lookup

 Checking DNS records can indicate whether a domain is actively used, even if WHOIS data is inconclusive.
+DNS lookups are particularly useful for identifying domains that are registered but not actively used.

 DNS record types to check: